Hide all answers

 Loch Ness

-Lake Superior Lake Baikal
+Lake Superior Lake Huron

 Answer: Lake Superior Lake Superior is one of the Great Lakes.
 About 65% of Lake Superior is located in the United States and the rest is in Canada.
 34. Largest desert Gobi Desert